vladi-rh/rhoai-genaiops-lab-instructions/docs/6-honor-code/3-automate-checks.md

     best_of_n           16            0          16  0.00%
     ```

 8. This was only a couple prompts though.
 If you'd like to do a more realistic test, you can create a dataset based on the different tests provided by Spikee under `dataset` folder.
-It'll take some time but then it'll give you a more realistic results.
+It'll take some time (like ~7 hours with this setup) but then it'll give you a more realistic results.
+If you are still curious;

     Let's generate the dataset: